Skip to main content

 Each year, NHTSA distributes over $500 million in formula grant funds to 57 entities including states, the District of Columbia, territories, Puerto Rico, and the Bureau of Indian Affairs to implement data-driven highway safety programs to address the individual needs of each jurisdiction, including rural regions of the country.
 Following careful analysis of their highway safety and other data, highway safety offices in these jurisdictions identify communities who can benefit from the funding available under this program which can be used to address occupant protection, impaired driving, speeding and other issues relevant to rural communities.

-Funding is awarded only to state offices of highway safety, which are responsible for planning and implementing the program based on formulas provided in the Bipartisan Infrastructure Law.
+Funding is awarded only to state offices of highway safety, which are responsible for planning and implementing the program based on formulas provided in the Infrastructure Investment and Jobs Act.
 These offices are responsible for making awards to sub-recipients, the amounts of which vary from state to state.

 NHTSA maintains a webpage that orients visitors to the breadth of programs and resources to support grant applicants.
 This includes a Resources Guide, Management Review Information and Safety Program Assessment tools.
-The Resources Guide provides information to assist state and federal professionals to manage grant programs, including certification and assurances, equipment, planning, public participation and engagement, monitoring, and administration costs.
+The Resources Guide provides information to assist state and federal professionals to manage grant programs, including certification and assurances, equipment, planning, monitoring, and administration costs.

 The United States Department of Transportation has developed this Applicant Toolkit to provide guidance as part of the ROUTES initiative to support potential applicants in identifying and navigating USDOT discretionary grant funding opportunities for rural transportation projects.
 In support of the initiative's goals, the toolkit provides user-friendly information and resources to support rural applicants’ understanding of USDOT discretionary grant programs and the funding process.